About the Library

 The Klinck Memorial Library provides resources to support the university curriculum.
 The collection is complemented by many academic, special, and public libraries in the Chicagoland area.

-The Klinck Memorial Library is home to more than 160,000 books, audio/visual materials and periodical subscriptions, 480,000 ERIC microfiche documents, and over 100 electronic databases with remote access.
+The Klinck Memorial Library is home to a growing number of ebooks, more than 160,000 print books, audio/visual materials and periodical subscriptions, 480,000 ERIC microfiche documents, and over 100 electronic databases with remote access.
 A special collection of musical scores and long-playing vinyl albums is also available for use by library patrons.
 There are over 40 public computers and wireless Internet access is provided.

 A group study room and the Center for Church Music are part of the library.
 CougarNet is located on the upper level of the library building.
 The Academic Center for Excellence and university archives are on the lower level.